-UV light is electromagnetic radiation, light just beyond the visible spectrum.
-That’s a very important point.
-Because it’s outside the visible light spectrum, UV light is invisible to the naked eye.
+Ultraviolet (UV) light is electromagnetic radiation light just beyond the visible spectrum.
+That’s a very important point because it’s outside the visible light spectrum.
+UV light is invisible to the naked eye.
 You can’t see it!

-- It has germicidal properties.
-That means it can protect you from harmful microbes in drinking water.
+- It damages the DNA of microorganisms rendering them ineffective and unable to reproduce, essentially “inactivated”.
+That means it can protect you from microbes in drinking water.

 - It’s invisible!
 So you can’t rely on seeing the blue glow from your home UV system’s lamp.